-Creates a mechanism name (MN) from an arbitrary internal name.
-This is equivalent to using the factory methods described in sections 7.1.8 or 7.1.9 that take the mechanism name as one of their parameters.
+Creates an MN from an arbitrary internal name.
+This is equivalent to using the factory methods described in Sections 7.1.7 or 7.1.8 that take the mechanism name as one of their parameters.

-mech: The oid for the mechanism for which the canonical form of the name is requested.
+The OID for the mechanism for which the canonical form of the name is requested.

-7.2.6. export
+7.2.5. export